bitshares/bitshares-core/README.md

 * [License](#license)

 BitShares Core is the BitShares blockchain implementation and command-line interface.
-The web wallet is [BitShares UI](https://github.com/bitshares/bitshares-ui).
+The browser web based wallet is [BitShares UI](https://github.com/bitshares/bitshares-ui).

 Visit [BitShares.org](https://bitshares.org/) to learn about BitShares and join the community at [BitSharesTalk.org](https://bitsharestalk.org/).